yangshun/yangshuntay.com/posts/post-18.md

 From Aug 2013 to Dec 2013, I was selected by Asst Prof Ben Leong of NUS to serve as the Head Tutor for CS1010S Programming Methodology, an introductory programming course in NUS.
 It was a new NUS course that aims to impart fundamental concepts of problem solving by computing and programming using the Python language.

 There were a few phases of this project:

-1. Recruitment Phase - Recruitment of strong programmers into the teaching staff team
+1. **Recruitment Phase** - Recruitment of strong programmers into the teaching staff team
-2. Course Preparation Phase - Creating materials (lectures slides, tutorial questions) for the students and staff to use during the course
+2. **Course Preparation Phase** - Creating materials (lectures slides, tutorial questions) for the students and staff to use during the course
-3. Execution Phase - After the semester has started, conduct weekly tutorials for our assigned students
+3. **Execution Phase** - After the semester has started, conduct weekly tutorials for our assigned students
-4. Wrapping Up - Reflecting on what went well and how we can improve for future semesters of CS1010S teaching
+4. **Wrapping Up** - Reflection on what went well and how we can improve for future semesters of teaching CS1010S

 ## Approach ##